Composite construction: Composite steel deck

 In a composite steel deck, the dissimilar materials in question are steel and concrete.
 A composite steel deck combines the tensile strength of steel with the compressive strength of concrete to improve design efficiency and reduce the material necessary to cover a given area.
 Additionally, composite steel decks supported by composite steel joists can span greater distances between supporting elements and have reduced live load deflection in comparison to previous construction methods.

 Cement-polymer composites

 Cement-polymer composites are being developed and tested as a replacement for traditional cement.
 The traditional cement used as stucco rapidly deteriorates.
-The deterioration causes the material to easily crack due to thermo-processes becoming permeable to water and no longer structurally sound.
+The deterioration causes the material to easily crack due to thermal processes becoming permeable to water and no longer structurally sound.
 The United States Environmental Protection Agency in conjunction with Materials and Electrochemical Research Corporation tested a cement-polymer composite material consisting of crumb rubber made from recycled rubber tires and cement.
 It was found that 20% crumb rubber can be added to the cement mixture without affecting the appearance of the cement.
 This new material was tested for strength and durability using American Society for Testing and Materials (ASTM International) standards.